Anonshell/SMS_Bomber/README.md

 > , so donot worry code will be updated every moment.

-*For linux Use This link
+*For linux Use This link :-

 git clone https://github.com/Anonshell/SMS_Bomber.git

-*For windows Cmd
+*For windows Cmd:-
 git clone git@github.com:Anonshell/SMS_Bomber.git